-As a legislator, you can strengthen your voice and express yourself more frequently through social media and other digital channels where more and more of your voters are so active.
-In many countries now, you can learn quickly about the nature and benefits of new communications technologies and how to use them to connect with your constituents.
+As a legislator, you can strengthen your voice and express yourself more frequently through social media and other digital channels where more and more of your voters are active.
+In many countries, you can learn quickly about the nature and benefits of new communications technologies and how to use them to connect with your constituents.

 When asked, many parliamentarians will help citizens develop political platforms and the skills to campaign democratically for the causes and issues they support.
 Voters can use more and more online resources to help study how this is done, through real-life examples from different countries and cultures.

 Strengthen your voice by speaking up at public events.
-Sporting events with big crowds are good places for a short IDD message.
+Sporting events with big crowds are good places for a short International Day of Democracy message.
 Radio and television broadcasts are especially effective at reaching large audiences, but local print media can also work well.
-You can raise IDD's profile in your town or village meetings, or perhaps stage a play with song and dance at a festival.
-Popular concerts are another good way to promote an IDD event, especially if the performers themselves mention it during their performance.
+You can raise the profile of International Day of Democracy in your town or village meetings, or perhaps stage a play with song and dance at a festival.
+Popular concerts are another good way to promote an event, especially if the performers themselves mention it during their performance.
 You can do this anywhere: out in the open, in schools and other public buildings, in village squares, universities, markets and shopping centres.

-IDD is best when it reflects the reality of your country, culture and society.
-Express yourself and your aspirations in your IDD event, ideally through specific messages, posters, broadcasts, and publications that speak to your fellow-citizens and that you may have even helped produce.
-Please also see our Resources page for materials that could be adapted to your situation and distributed as you see fit.
+International Day of Democracy is best when it reflects the reality of your country, culture and society.
+Express yourself and your aspirations in your event to mark the day, ideally through specific messages, posters, broadcasts, and publications that speak to your fellow citizens.
+Please see our Resources page for materials that can be adapted to your situation and distributed as you see fit.

 Parliamentarians can help citizens develop political platforms and the skills to campaign democratically for causes and issues.